 Jesse Lingard had to wait for his chance to make a first-team impression at the club he’s been at since the age of seven but, boy, has his patience paid off.

-An Academy product who plays the game with a smile on his face, his pace and intelligent movement is proving invaluable for Jose Mourinho's side.
+An Academy product who plays the game with a smile on his face, his pace and intelligent movement is proving invaluable for the Reds.

 Not in his wildest dreams could Lingard have foreseen a season quite like his 2015/16 one that ended with him sweetly volleying the winning goal in extra-time against Crystal Palace to clinch the FA Cup during Louis van Gaal’s final game in charge.

 In 2016/17, Lingard twice returned to Wembley and twice scored again: first in the Community Shield and then in the EFL Cup final.
-As such, he's fast earning himself a reputation as a man for the big occasion, as well as a scorer of great goals, as he is proving with astonishing regularity during the latest campaign.
+As such, he's fast earning himself a reputation as a man for the big occasion, as well as a scorer of great goals, as he is proving with astonishing regularity during recent campaigns.

 The attacking midfielder has progressed through the ranks with United after being treated patiently by the coaches, and made his senior bow for the club in the opening game of the 2014/15 season against Swansea City, only to pick up a serious injury.

-An FA Youth Cup winner in 2011, he had loan spells at Leicester, Birmingham City – where he scored four goals in a memorable debut against Sheffield Wednesday – Brighton and Derby County, and netted at the Under-21 European Championship finals before being promoted to the full England squad.
+An FA Youth Cup winner in 2011, he had loan spells at Leicester City, Birmingham City – where he scored four goals in a memorable debut against Sheffield Wednesday – Brighton and Hove Albion and Derby County, and netted at the Under-21 European Championship finals before being promoted to the full England squad.

 The livewire forward can play on the flanks or in his preferred central role, just behind the striker.
 A clever and assured finisher, he is capable of mixing the spectacular finish with well-placed shots and causes problems for defenders with his direct running.